 In addition to striving to offer a top quality competitive event, the Redbud Classic has also been able to donate over a quarter of a million dollars back to the community.

 Beneficiaries began with the Oklahoma Summer Arts Institute and have also included Junior Achievement, Lyric Theater, the Oklahoma Chapter of the American Diabetes Association, a Chance to Change, Infant Crisis Services, Children’s Medical Research, the Arts Council of Oklahoma City, Oklahoma Children’s Theatre, the Tripp Lewallen Memorial Foundation, Positive Tomorrows, Big Brothers Big Sisters, Oklahoma Baptist Homes for Children, Safe Kids and The Boys and Girls Clubs and Peppers Ranch Foster Care Community.
-The 2017 beneficiary is Oklahoma Cleats for Kids.
+The 2019 beneficiary is Teach For America-OKC.

 Between the very first Redbud Classic and where it is today, the Redbud has experienced tremendous growth and strong community support.
 The event has been listed by “Runner’s World Magazine” as one of the top 75 running events in the country and continually holds its rank as the second largest competitive event in the state.